-Individuals and organizations are encouraged to contact the ESO with suggestions for existing or developing standards and practices.
-The ESO will provide support to submitters in creating or validating submissions to the standards process.
+Individuals and organizations are encouraged to contact the ESO with suggestions for existing or developing standards and practices that are not already on the list of current standards and practices.
+The ESO provides support to submitters in creating or validating submissions to the standards process.

 ESO support can include assistance in creating the required documentation and in obtaining early focused, expert reviews.

 Upon favorably completing the review process, the documented standard or practice is recommended for use within NASA Earth science data systems.

 The ESDIS standards process can be separated into three major phases: document submission, initial screening, and community review.
 Each phase is meant to be carried out as a partnership between the document submitters and the ESO.
 There are no specific time limits for each phase.
 However, with a willing, eager team of authors and a motivated set of community reviewers, the entire process could take as little as 2-3 months.